 |Miller's Stranger's Guide to New York, 1866 (copyright expired)|

-What The Churchman failed to mention was that Muhlenberg also introduced medical care for the indigent, needlework programs for unemployed women, holiday dinners for the needy, trips to the country for poor boys, and the founding of a charity hospital, St. Luke's Hospital, in the Sister's House.
+What The Churchman failed to mention was that Muhlenberg also introduced medical care for the indigent, needlework programs for unemployed women, holiday dinners for the needy, trips to the country for poor boys, and founded a charity hospital, St. Luke's Hospital, in the Sister's House.
 The sisters were dedicated to nursing and training orphaned girls for domestic service.
-In an effort to help educate the poorer of his parishioners, Muhlenberg amassed a huge collection of books which later became the basis of the Mulhlenberg Library on 23rd Street.
+In an effort to help educate the poorer of his parishioners, Muhlenberg amassed a large collection of books which later became the basis of the Mulhlenberg Library on 23rd Street.

 |The charming ensemble of buildings included the 1853 rectory, to the east. from the collection of the New York Public Library|